arthuryamamoto2701/java-fundamentals-library/README.md

 ## 🎯 Objective

-The goal of this repository is to improve my understanding of Java fundamentals by building simple applications and experimenting with different concepts.
+The goal of this repository is to improve my understanding of Java fundamentals by building a simple library management system.
+Through this project, I aim to model real-world concepts such as books, availability, and borrowing logic while applying object-oriented programming principles in practice.

 ---